Bnei Brak: History

 Bnei Brak takes its name from the ancient Biblical city of Beneberak, mentioned in Joshua 19:45 in the Hebrew Bible in a long list of towns within the allotment of the tribe of Dan.
 Bnei Brak was founded as an agricultural village by eight Polish Hasidic families who had come to Mandatory Palestine as part of the Fourth Aliyah.
 Yitzchok Gerstenkorn led them.
 It was founded about 4 km from the site of the Biblical Beneberak.

 Bnei Brak was originally a moshava, and the primary economic activity was the cultivation of citrus fruits.
 Due to a lack of land, many of the founders turned to other occupations, and the village began to develop an urban character.
 Arye Mordechai Rabinowicz, formerly rabbi of Kurów in Poland, was the first rabbi.
 He was succeeded by Yosef Kalisz, a scion of the Vurker dynasty.
 The town was set up as a religious settlement from the outset, as is evident from this description of the pioneers:

 Their souls were revived by the fact that they merited what their predecessors had not.
 What particularly revived their weary souls in the mornings and toward evening, when they would gather in the beth midrash (Jewish study hall) situated in a special shack that was built immediately upon the arrival of the very first settlers, for tefilla betzibbur (communal prayer) three times a day, for the Daf Yomi shiur (Torah lesson) and a Gemara shiur and an additional one in Mishnayos and the Shulchan Aruch."

 In 1928, the Great Synagogue was completed, and the village committee celebrated its inauguration by presenting statistics noting its development over the past four years.
 Bnei Brak, with a population of about 800 residents, covered about 2,000 dunams, including about 800 dunams which were citrus groves.
 It had 116 houses, 31 huts, six public buildings, and 48 cowsheds.
 In the summer of 1929, Bnei Brak was connected to the electricity grid.
 In the 1931 census of Palestine, the population of Benei Beraq was 956, all Jewish, in 255 houses.
 In 1940, it had 4,500 residents and 25 factories.
 In 1948, the population was 9,300.
 Bnei Brak achieved city status in 1950.

-In April 2020, the entire city of Bnei Brak was placed quarantined due to the COVID-19 pandemic.
+In April 2020, the entire city of Bnei Brak was quarantined due to the COVID-19 pandemic.
 On 29 March 2022, a Palestinian man killed five people.

+In February 2026, clashes broke out in Bnei Brak after ultra-Orthodox residents confronted security personnel and attacked uniformed soldiers, reportedly amid longstanding tensions over the presence of military personnel in Haredi neighborhoods.
+Eyal Zamir, Chief of Staff of the Israel Defense Forces, condemned the incident as a “serious crossing of a red line” and called for firm action against those responsible.